BJMdotNET/pr1nc3/topics/michael-jackson/index.md

 ----

  - [**"Putting a price on Prince collectibles: Don't be fooled by rip-offs -- The musician's sudden death boosts demand for related memorabilia.
-But be wary of rip-offs."**](http://www.startribune.com/putting-a-price-on-prince/379398971/) by Kim Palmer in [Minneapolis Star Tribune](http://www.startribune.com/) on 13 May 2016 about auction, Michael Jackson ([mirror](https://web.archive.org/web/*/http://www.startribune.com/putting-a-price-on-prince/379398971/))
+But be wary of rip-offs."**](http://www.startribune.com/putting-a-price-on-prince/379398971/) by Kim Palmer in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 13 May 2016 about auction, Michael Jackson ([mirror](https://web.archive.org/web/*/http://www.startribune.com/putting-a-price-on-prince/379398971/))

 ----